Alex-Rynkowski/UnityEssentials/README.md

 - Unpack it
 - copy the Editor folder into your assets folder.
 If you already have an editor folder, copy the UnityEssentials folder instead. should be ../Assets/Editor/UnityEssentials/UnityEssentials.cs

+To edit the colors go to: Tools (top of the screen where the menus are) --> Hierarchy Editor